shreeyasharma1804/notes/networking/layer2.md

 end
 ```

+## Inter VLAN routing (Router on a stick) across switch

+## Spanning tree (Per VLAN)

+- How to check the MAC address and priority of the switch
+- How to check which switch is the root
+- How to check designated and blocked port status
+- How does the switch calculate the minimum distance to the root
+- Are all the othe ports which can reach the root marked designated/blocked
+- How is a blocked port unblocked

 ### Layer 2

 - Switch is a Layer 2 Ethernet device with no console and no operating system.